mattlean/lean-js-app-starter/docs/envs/browser/configuration.md

 ```javascript
 parts.loadImgs(),
 ```
-Load image files with .gif, .jpg, .jpeg, or .png extensions and transform them into base64 URIs which are inlined into the JavaScript bundle using [url-loader](https://github.com/webpack-contrib/url-loader).
+Load image files with `.gif`, `.jpg`, `.jpeg`, or `.png` extensions and transform them into base64 URIs which are inlined into the JavaScript bundle using [url-loader](https://github.com/webpack-contrib/url-loader).

 #### Load fonts
 [`config/development.js`](../../../config/development.js)
 ```javascript
 parts.loadFonts(),
 ```
-Load font files with .eot, .tff, .woff, or .woff2 extensions and transform them into base64 URIs which are inlined into the JavaScript bundle using [url-loader](https://github.com/webpack-contrib/url-loader).
+Load font files with `.eot`, `.tff`, `.woff`, or `.woff2` extensions and transform them into base64 URIs which are inlined into the JavaScript bundle using [url-loader](https://github.com/webpack-contrib/url-loader).

 #### Generate source maps
 [`config/development.js`](../../../config/development.js)